Minocqua (CDP), Wisconsin

 Minocqua is a census-designated place located in the town of Minocqua, Oneida County, Wisconsin, United States.
 Minocqua is located on a peninsula on Minocqua Lake, 21.5 mi northwest of Rhinelander.
 The community is served by U.S. Route 51.
 Minocqua has a post office with ZIP code 54548.
-As of the 2010 census, its population is 451.
+As of the 2020 census, its population is 411, down from 451 at the 2010 census.